simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 and in old transactions it doesn't matter.
 And remember you can use CSV rules files as input, which is one way to ensure a stable file name.

+Note this is a particular kind of "deduplication": avoiding reprocessing the same dates across successive runs.
-`import` doesn't detect other kinds of duplication, such as duplicate transactions within a single run.
+`import` doesn't detect other kinds of duplication, such as the same transaction appearing multiple times within a single run.
-(In part, because legitimate duplicate transactions can easily occur in real-world data.)
+This is intentional, because legitimate "duplicates" are fairly common in real-world data.

+Here's a situation where you would need to run `import` the right way to deduplicate.
-So, say you downloaded but forgot to import `bank.1.csv`, and a week later you downloaded `bank.2.csv` with overlapping data.
+Say you download but forget to import `bank.1.csv`, and a week later you download `bank.2.csv` with some overlapping data.
-Now you should not import both of these at once (`hledger import bank.1.csv bank.2.csv`);
-the overlapping transactions which appear twice would not be deduplicated since this is considered a single import.
+Now you should not process both of these as a single import (`hledger import bank.1.csv bank.2.csv`), because the overlapping transactions would not be deduplicated.
-Instead, import these files one at a time, and also use the same filename each time for a common "latest seen" state:
+Instead you would import one file at a time, using the same filename each time, like so:

 ```cli
 $ mv bank.1.csv bank.csv; hledger import bank.csv